Ghosty-Tongue/Twitter-broadcast-downloader/README.md

-# Twitter Broadcast Downloader
+# Twitter/X Broadcast Downloader

-a script that allows you to download Twitter broadcast details and the associated M3U8 file.
+a script that allows you to download Twitter/X broadcast details and the associated M3U8 file.
 You can input either the Twitter/X Broadcast URL or ID directly.

 ## How to Use